 Josephine Rodriguez is the Director of Assessment for Western New England University.
-In this role, she coordinates strategic assessment programs, projects and activities campus wide.
+In this role, she coordinates strategic assessment programs, projects, and activities campus wide.
 Josephine is the Accreditation Liaison Officer for Western New England University with our regional accreditor, New England Commission of Higher Education (NECHE), formerly known as the Commission on Institutions of Higher Education of NEASC.
-She has been involved in institutional assessment and accreditation endeavors since 2008, including serving on the steering committee for both the University’s 2012 NEASC accreditation self-study, the 2017 NEASC interim report, and as co-chair for the 2022 NECHE self-study.
-She has presented at regional and national conferences on topics such as general education assessment, measuring inter-rater reliability, program assessment and assessing co-curricular learning outcomes.
+She has been involved in institutional assessment and accreditation endeavors since 2008, including serving on the steering committee for the University’s 2012 NEASC accreditation self-study, the 2017 NEASC interim report, and as co-chair for the 2022 NECHE self-study.
+She has presented at regional and national conferences on topics such as general education assessment, measuring interrater reliability, program assessment, and assessing co-curricular learning outcomes.
 Additionally, Josephine is a faculty member in the Department of Mathematics.

 M.S. in Mathematics, University of Massachusetts at Amherst

 Erin Buzuvis is the Associate Dean for Academic Affairs for the Law School.
 Dean Buzuvis researches and writes about gender and discrimination in education and athletics, including such topics as Title IX's application to campus disciplinary proceedings for sexual assault, Title IX and college athletics reform, LGBTQ inclusion in high school and college athletics, and retaliation and related discrimination against female college coaches.
 Dean Buzuvis teaches courses at the Law School on administrative law, employment discrimination, Title IX, torts, property, and has co-directed our comparative gender law course in Israel.
 She has been quoted in stories about Title IX in such media outlets as the New York Times, NPR, Sports Illustrated, Inside Higher Ed, and in many other national and local publications and broadcasts.